 We've been enjoying these wraps for ages.
 They're one of those easy lunches that have been on our weekly lunch rotation for some time.
 They're great for a filling lunch or dinner.
-This recipe is an adaptation of my Spicy Chicken Wraps which I don't make anymore since we stopped eating meat.
-I loved all the flavours in those wraps, so I wanted to recreate a veggie version.
+We love these on their own, but they're really great with some crispy baked potato wedges if you are feeling particularly hungry.
+Don't like halloumi?
+Try my Falafel wraps instead.

-Why This Recipe Works
+⭐️ Why This Recipe Works

-- Wraps - I use large flour tortillas to make these wraps, you can use wholemeal or gluten-free wraps if you prefer.
+- Wraps - I use large flour tortillas to make these wraps; you can use wholemeal or gluten-free wraps if you prefer.

 - Halloumi - one block of halloumi cheese will be fine here, look for good quality halloumi, authentic Cypriot halloumi.
 I always use full-fat halloumi for these.

-- Chickpeas - I use canned chickpeas for these, again look for a quality brand.
+- Chickpeas - I use canned chickpeas for these, again, look for a quality brand.

 - Fillings - Baby spinach, cherry tomatoes and cucumber are my choices of fillings, you can switch those up to your favourite fillings though.

-- Sauce - to make the sauce you will need plain natural yoghurt, mint leaves, lemon zest and garlic.
+- Sauce - to make the sauce, you will need plain natural yoghurt, mint leaves, lemon zest and garlic.

-How to Make Halloumi Wraps
+🍽 How to Make Halloumi Wraps

 - Roast the chickpeas - Toss the chickpeas in the oil and spices and bake until they are crispy.

-- Make the yoghurt sauce - Mix all the sauce ingredients together then leave it in the fridge until you're ready to use it.
+- Make the yoghurt sauce - Mix all the sauce ingredients together, then leave it in the fridge until you're ready to use it.

-- Fry the halloumi - Mix the spices for the halloumi together then brush the halloumi with a little oil.
-Coat the halloumi in the spice mixture then fry it until both sides are golden.
+- Fry the halloumi - Mix the spices for the halloumi together, then brush the halloumi with a little oil.
+Coat the halloumi in the spice mixture, then fry it until both sides are golden.

 - Build the wrap - Place a large wrap on a board, add a handful of spinach, some of that griddled halloumi, cucumber and tomatoes.

-- Top it - with a dollop of that minty yoghurt sauce, add some chopped scallions, a few leaves of parsley and mint and finish with a squeeze of lime juice.
+- Top it with a dollop of that minty yoghurt sauce, add some chopped scallions, a few leaves of parsley and mint and finish with a squeeze of lime juice.

-- Rinse the halloumi under a cold tap then dry it using kitchen paper.
+- Rinse the halloumi under a cold tap, then dry it using kitchen paper.
 This will reduce some of the saltiness of the halloumi.

 - Cook the halloumi on a dry griddle or pan.
 Make sure the pan is fairly hot.
 Turn the halloumi when it is golden brown and gives a little when you touch it with a turner.
-If you turn it too soon it will break up.
+If you turn it too soon, it will break up.

 - Use baby spinach for the wraps.
 Baby spinach is milder but will add extra flavour to the wraps.
 Iceberg lettuce works well too.